 You can import data from a table in the same or another database.
 Also, it is possible to import data files like .db, .dbf, .csv etc by dragging them into the table list of the open database.
 Importing works similarly to exporting, where input and output are swapped; therefore, in all cases where importing destination-db from source-db is needed, it can be replaced with exporting source-db to destination-db.

 Database Tour can also export data to clipboard and import tabular data from clipboard into an open dataset.

-In addition to exporting data to many file formats, this export tool allows you to migrate data from one relational database to another.
-Thus, you can convert Access to SQL Server, Interbase to Oracle, CSV to PostgreSQL, or use many other source-to-destination database migrations of supported database types.
+In addition to exporting data to many file formats, this export tool enables the data migration from one relational database to another.
+Thus, you can convert Access to Firebird, SQL Server to SQLite, CSV to PostgreSQL, or use many other source-to-destination database migrations of supported database types.

 For some database types, it is possible to export data in very fast batch mode with ability to control the size of data batches.

 Another powerful export option, Export mode, controls the export actions:

 |REPLACE+INSERT||Target table is created and filled with incoming rows; if target table already exists, it is overwritten.

 |CREATE/REPLACE||Blank target table (using appropriate structure) is created; if target already exists, it is overwritten.

 |APPEND||Target table is appended with incoming rows; if target table does not exist, it is created.

 |EMPTY+INSERT||Target table is emptied before inserting incoming rows; if target table does not exist, it is created.